01-MartinK/memoBook/README.md

 # memoBook

+## What is it!
+It's a small test application for memo keeping that I developed for a school project.

 ## Installing
 First you should have got java11.
 I use the branch called amazon correto from here https://docs.aws.amazon.com/corretto/latest/corretto-11-ug/downloads-list.html.
 You also need to have javafx installed from here https://openjfx.io/.